What is a living lab?

 Net Zero Lab explores what 'treading lightly' means for different communities and sectors.
 We conduct research with real people in the real world.
 We work collaboratively to co-define problems and co-design different approaches to them.
 We work to build the adaptive capacity of the communities we partner with through processes and games that practice the skills we need to adapt to ever-changing systems.

 Our focus isn't on solving problems.
 The problems the lab works on are complex and often socially embedded across multiple systems.
 They are often described as ‘wicked problems’ because they are locked in place by policies and other socio-political and technical drivers.
-So we focus on intervening in them instead.
+So we focus on approaches rather than solutions.

 We map these problems through co-research activities and analyse them using a combination of complexity analysis tools and social lenses.
 Mapping is never a perfect or complete process, we can only map what we see and know, so we map problems and systems with lots of different people to gather as many perspectives as possible.

 We imagine diverse futures that are socially just and ecologically sustainable, then we co-create transition pathways and projects that can activate and mobilize transitions towards those futures.
 Part of what makes our work unique is our plural approach, to the systems, social and individual levels of problems, and to the many possibilities those futures hold.